FRCDashboard/FRCDashboard/README.md

 #### Configuring Camera feed
 In order to run the camera, you must start an mjpg server on the RoboRIO.
 To install `mjpg-streamer`:

-1. Download [robotpy's fork of MJPG Streamer](https://github.com/robotpy/mjpg-streamer) from GitHub, which has the script which downloads and installs packages to the RoboRIO
+1. Download <a href='https://raw.githubusercontent.com/robotpy/robotpy-wpilib/master/installer/installer.py' target='_blank'>this installer script</a> from GitHub.
+This script is for downloading and installing packages to the RoboRIO.
-2. While in the `mjpg-streamer` directory, run:
+2. While in the directory where you downloaded the installer script, run:

     Windows:

         py -3 installer.py download-opkg mjpg-streamer